Workflow: Formulation and Sampling#

 1. Formulate your problem as an objective function

-Objective (cost) functions are mathematical expressions of the problem to be optimized; for quantum computing, these are quadratic models that have lowest values (energy) for good solutions to the problems they represent.
+Objective (cost) functions are mathematical expressions of the problem to be optimized; for quantum computing, these are quadratic and nonlinear models that have lowest values (energy) for good solutions to the problems they represent.

 2. Find good solutions by sampling

 Samplers are processes that sample from low-energy states of objective functions.
-Find good solutions by submitting your quadratic model to one of a variety of D-Wave’s quantum, classical, and hybrid quantum-classical samplers.
+Find good solutions by submitting your quadratic or nonlinear model to one of a variety of D‑Wave’s quantum, classical, and hybrid quantum-classical samplers.

 Note